xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 Here assertion error will be thrown if header or cookie was not provided or condition does not match.

-Even if you need to obtain a header or cookie value from response, you can use assetions to verify header/cookie presence:
+Even if you need to obtain a header or cookie value from response, you can use assertions to verify header/cookie presence:

 ```java